Have you ever seen a headline that says, “The one thing you must do to improve your performance”?

 “Can we have a shorter, clearer version that’s easy to share with athletes?”

-That’s exactly what this article is.
+That’s exactly what this is about.

 If you work with athletes, or you are one, understanding this distinction can change how you perform under pressure, how you respond to setbacks, and how you build long-term mental strength.